-IMPORTANT to Staff: It is considered best practice to ask your Local President (or other representative) to reach out to the Mayor/city official to invite them to your media event.
+IMPORTANT: It is considered best practice to ask your Local President (or other representative) to reach out to the Mayor/city official to invite them to your media event.
 Fill out the letter template below and provide it to your Local President to use as they see fit.
 Be sure to coordinate plans thoroughly to ensure you are not duplicating efforts or sending the same letter from both parties.

 [Date]